 If an allegation or concern has been raised about an individual who works or volunteers with children and it is a clear disclosure of harm, such as physical or sexual abuse, you will need to take the following actions.
+Add your document title here.

 First contact the Single Point of Advice (SPoA).
 If SPoA is closed, contact the out of hours emergency duty team.
-If it is decided by professionals at SPoA that the concern is at Level 4 on the Continuum of Need, it will be passed to the Multi-
+If it is decided by professionals at SPoA that the concern is at Level 4 on the Continuum of Need, it will be passed to the Multi-Agency Safeguarding Hub (MASH).
+You may also be advised to contact the Local Authority Designated Officer (LADO) at this point, and you will need to follow any advice or instructions they provide as well.